fahimfarhan/JavaSpringTutorial/README.md

 For simplicity, we'll use an inMemory database called `H2 database`.
 In the next class, we'll see microservices, and there we'll use postgresql.

 1. Add h2-db, jpa, and hibernate-core dependencies.
+Update: hibernamte-core is not needed.
+I had added a wrong JPA dependency, that's why I got error.
+Changing the JPA resolved the problem.
 2. Create an interface called `EmailRepository`, and annotate with `@Repository`.
 3. The emailRepo should extend `JpaRepository`.
 4. ORM = Object relation mapping